 The complaint begins in a definite manner, and can almost always be traced to its cause.
-The symptom which commonly first attracts notice is cedema.
+The symptom which commonly first attracts notice is ædema.
 At the same time, the urine is darker, and in smaller quantity than usual, and there is probably pain in the loins.
 The following is a sketch of the disease in its most acute form.
 A man approaching middle In acute age has been working hard, and while sweating freely is exposed to cold.
 Within a few hours he may become 'ill all over,' with shivering and headache.
 Soon his face, particularly about the eyes, becomes puffy, and ædema spreads quickly over the whole body.
-He now has a dull pain or feeling of weight in the loins, and the urine has nearly stopped.
-Perhaps only a few ounces are passed in the twenty-four hours of urine, which is black with blood, and loaded with a dark sediment, which to the eye appears like fine powder.
-The pulse is hard and full, the skin hot and dry, the tongue coated, the face flushed.
-There is total loss of appetite, and perhaps vomiting.
-The older writers often describe such a state of things as acute or inflammatory dropsy, and with truth, though the inflammation is not, as they supposed, diffused over the areolar tissue, but is limited to the kidneys.
-If the renal mischief be very intense, the urine may be reduced to 2 oz. or 3 oz. a day, and that deeply tinged with blood.
-This condition cannot last long.
-If the secretion do not speedily increase, the patient will be poisoned by the elements of the urine which are kept in the blood.
-He will become comatose and die.
-The kidneys, supposing the disease to have attacked a person previously healthy, will be found to be in the state described as belonging to acute nephritis.
-They will be gorged with blood, greatly increased in bulk, and with an evident deposit showing through the general congestion.
+He now has a dull pain or formed in without.